 - Understand the basics of transactions and ACID

 This is what most Bootcamp and self-taught developers learn, and unfortunately not much else.
-As you can probably imagine, the reason why web development is taught at bootcamps is because this is the money-maker.
+As you can probably imagine, the reason web development is taught at bootcamps is that it’s the money-maker.
 The majority of development jobs, especially jobs with a low barrier to entry are web development opportunities.
 As you dive into various web development resources, try to focus on a single backend language (and maybe a framework), and a single frontend framework, if you choose to learn one at all.

 - Develop modern web applications on both the client-side and server-side